espressif/esp-usb-bridge/README.md

 ESP USB Bridge creates a composite USB device accessible from the PC when they are connected through a USB cable.
 The main features are the following.
 - *Serial bridge*: The developer can run [esptool](https://github.com/espressif/esptool) or connect a terminal program to the serial port provided by the USB CDC.
 The communication is transferred in both directions between the PC and the target MCU through the ESP USB bridge.
 - *JTAG bridge*: [openocd-esp32](https://github.com/espressif/openocd-esp32) can be run on the PC which will connect to the ESP USB Bridge.
-The ESP32-S2 acts again as bridge between the PC and the MCU, and transfers JTAG communication between them in both directions.
+The bridge MCU acts again as bridge between the PC and the MCU, and transfers JTAG communication between them in both directions.
 - *Mass storage device*: USB Mass storage device is created which can be accessed by a file explorer in the PC.
-Binaries in UF2 format can be copied to this disk and the ESP32-S2 will use them to flash the target MCU.
+Binaries in UF2 format can be copied to this disk and the bridge MCU will use them to flash the target MCU.
 Currently ESP USB Bridge is capable of flashing various Espressif microcontrollers.

-Note that while this file readme files mentions ESP32-S2 chip, this project can also be used on an ESP32-S3.

 ## How to Compile the Project

 [ESP-IDF](https://github.com/espressif/esp-idf) v5.0 or newer can be used to compile the project.
 Please read the documentation of ESP-IDF for setting up the environment.

+- `idf.py set-target` is used to select the chip the firmware is going to be built for.
+ESP32S2 and ESP32S3 are supported at the moment.
 - `idf.py menuconfig` can be used to change the default configuration.
 The project-specific settings are in the "Bridge Configuration" sub-menu.
 - `idf.py build` will build the project binaries.
-- `idf.py -p PORT flash monitor` will flash the ESP32-S2 and open the terminal program for monitoring.
-Please note that PORT is the serial port created by an USB-to-UART chip connected to the serial interface of ESP32-S2 (not the direct USB interface provided by ESP32-S2).
+- `idf.py -p PORT flash monitor` will flash the Bridge MCU and open the terminal program for monitoring.
+Please note that PORT is the serial port created by an USB-to-UART chip connected to the serial interface of the bridge MCU (not the direct USB interface provided by bridge MCU).
 This serial connection has to be established only for flashing.
 The ESP USB Bridge can work through the USB interface after that.

 The initial flashing can be done by other means as well as it is pointed out in [this guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/api-guides/usb-otg-console.html#uploading-the-application).